In This Post

 - Basswood tends to stay consistent no matter the weather conditions.

-- Because it takes a longer time for basswood to grow, it’s not as widely available as balsa wood.
+- Because it takes longer for basswood to grow, it’s not as widely available as balsa wood.

-Also, as we’ve established, I have no idea what I’m doing.
+Also, as we’ve established, I have no idea what I’m doing, so cheaper and easier to work with kind of outweighs the basswood pros.

 For the next project, I’m considering wood floor sheets.
 Off the top of my head, the con is that you can’t create your own pattern.
 The pro is that it’s one big sheet, so there’s a lot less cutting to do.

-Below, you’ll find an infographic that outlines the key differences between balsa wood vs. basswood as well as a list of pros and cons.
+Below, you’ll find an infographic that outlines the key differences between balsa wood and basswood, as well as a list of pros and cons.

 Thoughts?
 Have you used wood floor sheets?
-Had an awesome experience with balsa wood vs. basswood?
-Or vice versa?
+Had an awesome experience with balsa wood?
 Let me know!